-In Digital signatures, person need to provide a form of certificate-based authentication to confirm the person signing is who they claim to be.
+In Digital signatures, a person needs to provide a form of certificate-based authentication to confirm the person signing is who they claim to be.

-We will be discussing the benefits of e-signature soon but before getting to know why they are secure and beneficial let's have a quick look at the evolution of the signature.
+We will be discussing the benefits of e signature soon but before getting to know why they are safe and beneficial let's have a quick look at the evolution of the signature.

 - First, there was the seal: one of the earliest marks of written identity far back as the Sumerians in 3500BCE who used them to stamp as an identity of quality authenticity.
 With time it grew up into a complex design to secure it from replication but with the age of new technology 3d printing to replicate a seal is not much of a big task.

 - Second, Wet signature: this is the process of signing a paper document or contract using ink and pen.
 Before the 17th century, they were less popular than seals..
 This got updated because of rising literacy rates and complications in seal identity.